jenamis/final-project/README.md

    - `learning_rate`
    - `max_depth`
    - `min_child_weight`
-- Since the Easy Ensemble AdaBoost and LR base models did not perform as well overall, less attention was given to their hyperparameter tuning and `GridSearchCV` was used to search for the best values for only a small subset of hyperparameters.
+- Since the Easy Ensemble AdaBoost and Logistic Regression base models did not perform as well overall, less attention was given to their hyperparameter tuning and `GridSearchCV` was used to search for the best values for only a small subset of hyperparameters.
    - For Easy Ensemble AdaBoost: `n_estimators`
-   - For LR: `C`, `penalty`
+   - For Logistic Regression: `C`, `penalty`

 For all models, the balanced accuracy and weighted F1 scores for the version with the best identified hyperparameter values were compared with the scores for the base version.
 The tables below show these comparisons, and are sorted from highest to lowest balanced accuracy score after hyperparameter tuning.
 For predicting SPE method, Balanced Random Forest had the highest balanced accuracy score after hyperparameter tuning, but the XGBoost base model still had the highest weighted F1 score.
 For predicting LCMS method, XGBoost had the highest balanced accuracy score and weighted F1 score after hyperparameter tuning.